 A versatile German defender whose career spanned two decades, embodying the journeyman spirit of European football.

-Marco Sejna carved out a solid professional football career primarily in Germany's lower divisions, known for his defensive reliability and adaptability.
-Born in Berlin, his path wasn't that of a superstar but of a dedicated craftsman, most notably with Tennis Borussia Berlin, where he became a fan favorite for his committed performances.
-Sejna's playing style was defined by tactical intelligence and a strong work ethic, allowing him to compete effectively as a defender or defensive midfielder.
-His career trajectory, taking him through clubs like SpVgg Unterhaching and Dynamo Dresden, reflects the less-glamorous but essential backbone of the sport—players who provide stability and experience.
-After hanging up his boots, Sejna transitioned into coaching, sharing his deep understanding of the game's defensive structures with a new generation.
+Marco Sejna played most of his career in Germany's lower divisions, notably with Tennis Borussia Berlin.
+Born in Berlin, his path wasn't that of a superstar but of a dedicated craftsman.
+His playing style was defined by tactical intelligence and a strong work ethic, allowing him to compete effectively as a defender or defensive midfielder.
+His career trajectory took him through clubs like SpVgg Unterhaching and Dynamo Dresden, reflecting the less-glamorous but essential backbone of the sport.
+After hanging up his boots, he transitioned into coaching, sharing his understanding of defensive structures with a new generation.

 1965–1980